falkr/ttm4175/pages/day4.md

 # Step 2: Starting Apache

-Now that we have Apache installed, we need to start the *service*, i.e the program.
+Now that we have Apache installed, we need to start the *service*, i.e., the program.

-:factobox: *What is a service?* A service is just another word for _application_ or program.
+:factbox: *What is a service?* A service is just another word for _application_ or program.
 However, a service is a program that should run all the time.

 `systemctl` is a piece of software that can be used to start, stop and check the current status of any service running on a Linux system.